grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/jshandle/evaluatehandle.md

 # evaluateHandle(pageFunction[, arg])

-Evaluates the page function and returns a `JSHandle`.
-This method passes this handle as the first argument to the page function.
+Evaluates the `pageFunction` and returns a `JSHandle`.
+This method passes this handle as the first argument to the `pageFunction`.
 Unlike [evaluate](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/browser/jshandle/evaluate/), `evaluateHandle` returns the value as a `JSHandle`

 <TableWithNestedRows>